-Runners wearing headphones will be disqualified, it is a safety issue and a rule of the National Park Service.
+Runners wearing headphones will be disqualified, it is a safety issue and a rule of the National Park.

-Aid stations will be located at approximately every 3 miles for all race distances.
+Aid stations will be located at approximately miles 5, 10, 15, 20 & 23 along the Marathon and at miles 3, 6.5 and 10 along the Half Marathon.
 Aid stations will be stocked with water, Gatorade, sports bars, bananas and a variety of sweet and salty snacks.
 We highly recommend that you carry water and any of your preferred nutritional aids with you.

 Our aid stations will NOT have energy gels (i.e. Gu, ClifShot, etc.).
 If you will be using energy gels, we ask that you respect the park and dispose of the wrappers at one of the aid stations along the course.
-You may NOT accept aid or support from friends biking or driving along the course.
-No private cars may escort any runner along the route.
+You may NOT accept aid or support from friends biking or driving through the canyon.
+No private cars may escort any runner along the course.
 No private support allowed.

 Facilities will be located approximately every three miles along the course.
 Please remember that you are in a National Park and you need to use the port-a-potties supplied.